-Before parents decide on this option we encourage parents discussing their request with either their child's class teacher or the Head Teacher, and, where appropriate, with the child to ensure their wishes are understood and to clarify the nature, purpose of the curriculum.
+Before parents decide on this option, we encourage parents to discuss their request with either their child's class teacher or the Head Teacher, and, where appropriate, with the child to ensure their wishes are understood and to clarify the nature, purpose of the curriculum.
 The class teacher / Head Teacher will also discuss the benefits of receiving RSE and any detrimental effects may have on the child.
-E.g. emotional and social exclusion.
+E.a. emotional and social exclusion.

-After discussions Newbury Manor will respect parents' requests to withdraw, up to three terms before the child turns 16.
+After discussions Fromefield Manor School will respect parents' requests to withdraw, up to three terms before the child turns 16.
 At this point, if the child wishes to receive SRE the school should make arrangements to provide the child with RSE during one of those terms.